Increased productivity can lead to higher wages and household incomes, stronger

 A stable institutional landscape; a clear devolution and decentralisation strategy; and coordination between institutions at all levels can help as well as learning lessons from past initiatives.

-The Productivity Institute has a number of resources that explain the causes and challenges in addressing regional inequality and the Levelling Up agenda.
+The Productivity Institute has a number of resources that explain the causes and challenges in addressing regional inequality.

 Analysing why UK regional disparities exist, how they originated, why they are persisent and why policy has been largely ineffective in dealing with them.